Atennop1/RelationalDatabasesViaOOP/README.md

 ### **RelationalDatabaseDataDeleter**

 RelationalDatabaseDataDeleter allows you to delete data from your relational database and has the IDatabaseDataDeleter interface.
-It takes 2 arguments: the name of the database and the IDatabaseValues by which the data will be deleted.
+It takes 2 arguments: the name of the database table and the IDatabaseValues by which the data will be deleted.

 ```c#
 var relationalDatabaseDataDeleter = new RelationalDatabaseDataDeleter(database, enumerationStringFactory);